jasonn85/lightbot/README.md

 * RGB colors as percents, 0%-100%
 * XY chromaticity values as specified in the [Philips Hue spec](https://www.developers.meethue.com/documentation/core-concepts)
 ### CHANNELS
+Optional list of Slack channel IDs in which any user can control the lights.
+Default allows light control from any channel the bot inhabits.
 ### USERS
+Optional list of users that can directly send light commands and can use light commands from absolutely any channel.
 ### WOOTRIC_BOT
+The bot ID of the Wootric NPS score bot.
 ### LIGHTS
+The light IDs to be used for non-specific light chat commands.
+Note that lights outside of this list can still be used manually, e.g. `light 3 red`.
+Defaults to all lights on the Hue Bridge.
 ### Color Whirl Options
 #### WHIRL_COLOR
 The color to be used for the whirl effect.
 Defaults to light blue.
 #### WHIRL_LIGHTS
 The lights to be used for whirling.
-Can be an array of light IDs or an array of arrays of light IDs.
-An array of arrays of lights will animate as groups.
+Defaults to LIGHTS (in singular order) or all lights on the Hue Bridge.
+This can be an array of light IDs or an array of arrays of light IDs for grouping.
 ```YAML
   - WHIRL_LIGHTS:
     - 1